VNNikolaidis/nnlib2Rcpp/README.md

 ---

-This R package uses nnlib2 C++ library (latest version is at https://github.com/VNNikolaidis/nnlib2)
+This R package uses nnlib2 C++ library for NNs.